matibzurovski/storyApp/README.md

   - Supports swipe-down-to-dismiss gesture.

 - **`StoryView`**
-  - Displays individual story content (image).
+  - Displays individual story content (image) and info about its creator (name and image).
   - Includes **like/unlike** functionality.

 All views are powered by a shared **MVVM-style `StoryListViewModel`**, which manages the story data and user interactions consistently across the app.